Explosion in Amsterdam mail room | DW | 12.02.2020

-The incident occurred at a postal company office and police presumed it was a letter bomb.
+The incident occurred at a postal company office in the Dutch capital and police presumed it was a letter bomb.
+A second explosion occurred in Kerkrade, Limburg, the southernmost province of the Netherlands.

 An explosion at an office building in the Dutch capital of Amsterdam has resulted in no injuries, according to reports.

-The incident occurred at a postal company office and police said they believed it was as a result of a device that had been posted.
+The incident occurred at a postal company office and police said they believed it was from a device that had been posted.

 The Amsterdam police tweeted: "On Wednesday morning, an explosion took place in a mail room of a business building just before 8 a.m., presumably caused by a bomb letter.
 No injured."